NCAS-CMS/cf-python/docs/source/field_analysis.rst

 the operation to proceed:

 * **Option 1:** The operation may applied to the field constructs' data instances instead.
-See below for more details.
+See :ref:`Operating-on-the-field-constructs-data` for more details.

 * **Option 2:** If the mapping is not possible due to the absence of `!standard_name` properties (or `!id` attributes) on metadata